tactik8/kraken_backend_api_v3/README.md

 This backend acts as an api for accessing and storing objects coming from different sources.

 Example for a person record:

+Below is an example of a typical data accumulation process.
+A limited number of fields (keys) and metadata has been kept to increase readability.

 - An email is received in an outlook inbox.
 The message is created in kraken database and information is extracted, including email of the sender.
 A person object is created in kraken with only the email address as information.
 ```
 {